 ALM Octane is an entity-relationship application.
-Using the ALM Octane REST API, developers can retrieve and perform CRUD (create, read, update, delete) operations on the entities that are available in the ALM Octane graphical user interface.
+Using the REST API, developers can retrieve and perform CRUD (create, read, update, delete) operations on the entities that are available in the ALM Octane application.

 Tip: You can use the ALM Octane Developer Tools to analyze the ALM Octane entities and fields available in the REST API.

 To access public resources, you do not need to send any additional headers.
 Only the content-type header is necessary.

 For a list, see Supported, public resources.

 The following guidelines can help you create effective API calls and improve performance.

 - Only specify the fields you need.
 Do not include fields that are not relevant.